 In the mid-90s, Olivier Lapicque wrote the ModPlugin for web browsers, based on his previous Mod95 player.
 While GeoCities sites were still threatening their visitors with MIDI music and MP3 was not very common yet, this plugin brought the small module files into the world of websites.

 Soon, Olivier began working on ModPlug Player.
 His goal was to spread out tracked music, taking it out of the DOS world, and trying to keep it free.
-Soon, this all-in-one module player superseded the then popular Mod4Win player.
+This all-in-one module player quickly superseded the then popular Mod4Win player.
 It supported a wealth of module formats as well as sound enhancing effects like a graphic equalizer, reverb, bass expansion and automatic gain control.
 Although its development has been halted (the last version being from 2002), ModPlug Player is still one of the most remarkable (but not necessarily recommended) module players with unique and unmatched features like mixing two modules at the same time, adjusting their pitch and tempo independently, etc...

 Shortly after, ModPlug Tracker development started.
 Together with Buzz, it was the first real tracker software for Windows.
 The first alpha versions were released in late 1997.
 While it might have looked a bit different back then, it is still the base of OpenMPT and this is where it all started.
 ModPlug Tracker evolved over the years, until Olivier decided to release the source code to the public in 2004, so that other people could continue working on it.
 Previously developed under the name "MPT Wild!", Open ModPlug Tracker (or simply OpenMPT) is today's most actively developed spin-off of ModPlug Tracker.
 There are other, mostly personal branches by individuals, for example modplug23, which is the origin of some of the earlier features added to OpenMPT.